vmware-archive/go-redis-pmem/README.md

 # go-redis-pmem

+## Warning
+VMware has ended active development of this project, this repository will no longer be updated.

 ## Overview
 This is a Go implementation of Redis designed for persistent memory.
 Only a limited subset of Redis commands are currently supported.